On the multivariable generalization of Anderson-Apostol sums: The function

 \subsection{Completely multiplicative $\omega$}

-We are going to state the first main result of the present paper: \begin{thm} Let $(f_i)_{i=1}^n$, $(g_i)_{i=1}^n$ and $(h_i)_{i=1}^n$ be finite sequences of any arithmetic functions and let $\omega$ be a completely multiplicative function.
+We are going to state the first main result of the present paper: \begin{theorem} Let $(f_i)_{i=1}^n$, $(g_i)_{i=1}^n$ and $(h_i)_{i=1}^n$ be finite sequences of any arithmetic functions and let $\omega$ be a completely multiplicative function.
 Then we have